- My net investable assets increased to $894,549.

 Litigation Finance Overweight

 My portfolio will be heavily concentrated in litigation finance.
-I am building a portfolio of $1m with an asset allocation of 50% LexShares and 50% YieldStreet.
+I am building a portfolio of $1 million with an asset allocation of 50% LexShares and 50% YieldStreet.
 Taking risks comes with great rewards.
 Only time will tell if I made the right decision.